 I stirred the mixture, heated it to a boil, and then covered the pan.
 I lowered the heat to medium low and cooked the chili covered for about an hour.

 Meanwhile, I poured the black beans into a strainer, and rinsed them well.
-After an hour, I added the black beans to the meat mixture, gave it a good stir, covered the pan, and cooked it for an additional 30 minutes.
+After an hour, I added the black beans to the meat mixture and gave it a good stir.
+I covered the pan, and cooked the chili for an additional 30 minutes.

 I corrected the seasonings, and voila – an incredible turkey chili!